 - Check with the Smiths how you can make communication effective, for you both, during the meeting and with any follow-up correspondence or

 - Consider whether there is any conflict of interest as between the Smiths or the potential for a conflict to occur.

 - If you believe that the mental capacity of one or both of the Smiths to be at issue follow the relevant guidance contained within section 4 of this practice

 - Without making assumptions about the degree of learning disability a client has, or how this impacts on their ability to engage with you, you know that the following steps are likely to be useful, and may be essential: you may need to repeat things several times, sometimes re-phrasing, but always using short sentences, one concrete idea at a time, in a logical and clear order; you may have to take into account a reduced ability to read, write, concentrate, process and recall information and a difficulty with organisational skills such as time-keeping.

-- You will need to check understanding frequently – not by asking questions that only require a yes/no answer, but by asking short, simple, open questions designed to elicit from your client, for example: what they have understood to be happening, or what they will need to do, or what next steps you will be taking on their
+- You will need to check to understand frequently – not by asking questions that only require a yes/no answer, but by asking short, simple, open questions designed to elicit from your client, for example: what they have understood to be happening, or what they will need to do, or what next steps you will be taking on their case.

-- Check that the Smiths know where the court building is and how to get there for
+- Check that the Smiths know where the court building is and how to get there.